samprd/samprd/README.md

 # Hi there, I'm samp!

-I'll put stuff here _later_...
+You can call me Sam, and I like to program all sorts of things.
+I also have an interest in videography and making documentaries.

+### 💾 Projects

+- none...yet!

+### 📷 Videography

+- currently none...